Alan Ford (comics): Alan Ford

+Bob Rock

-Bob RockBob Rock is a senior member of TNT and Alan's best friend.
+Bob Rock is a senior member of TNT and Alan's best friend.
 He is a self-insertion of the artist Magnus and a persiflage of Sherlock Holmes.
 He is very short and has an abnormally large nose, which is the butt of many jokes.
 Another running gag is his very short and nasty temper: he is easily angered and reacts violently when provoked, and often has to be restrained by Alan or Sir Oliver, with a particular weakness for jokes about his nose.
 He dresses in tartan clothing.

 He descends from a family of criminals: his father died when he was a child, and his mother died from machine gun fire during a botched robbery attempt.
 He has three younger brothers, a set of triplets called Tim, Tom and Tumb, who are professional criminals and frequently try to use Bob as a scapegoat in their criminal schemes, and Bob frequently berates his brothers.
 He is mostly at odds with Number One for poor salaries and tyrannical attitude, and Number One often beats him with a crutch when provoked.
 Despite this, he is one of the group's most trusted agents.